spencer-shadley/completed-class/19-react/activities/20-Stu_AJAX/README.md

 - Be sure to install the axios library by running `npm install axios` in your terminal.

 - Stop the dev server if it is already running.
-Start the app in dev mode by running `npm start`.
+Start the app in dev mode by running `npm run watch`.

 - Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.